 How I numb out

 Given everything that has happened a part of me just wants to surrender and dive head first into a bowl of salted caramel cookies.
 If it wasn’t for one thing – HWSNBN and I want another baby.
 As much as I would love to be one of those super-fertile women who decides they want another baby and just gets pregnant; it’s likely for me the journey will not be that simple.
-To conceive Nibs I had to undergo a complete lifestyle overhaul and lose three and half stone.
-I couldn’t care less about how I look but I based on previous experience I am pretty certain I would be unable to conceive and carry to term at this weight.
+I have PCOS.
+To conceive A I had to undergo a complete lifestyle overhaul and lose three and half stone.
+Based on previous experience I am pretty certain I would be unable to conceive and carry to term at this weight.
 Losing weight is one of the key ways to manage my PCOS, help me start ovulating again and put me in a position to conceive.

 Its very simple yet ridiculously effective for me.
 It works as a foundation practise.
 If I do this I know I’m likely to workout, to meditate, to tidy, to reach out and connect with somebody.
 Feeling like I’ve achieved something at 6am means I more likely to tackle hard things.
 Deliberately not writing my morning pages is often a sign to me that I trying to avoid some uncomfortable emotional revelation.
 And if I start skipping pages I notice a massive knock on effect on how I felt for the rest of the day.
 Next year I am definitely going to keep up with my morning pages practice.